Darknoon5891/project-synthesis/util/Importer/README.md

 note: inputting information from CSV, tables or other used formats can be integrated into the importer

 ## Version Compatability
-the diffrent in the forge mod loaders (fml) api
+currently the importer can detect and fetch the mod minecraft version in the mcmod.info file. the difference in the forge mod loaders (fml) api is currently unknown however the file writing will be based on a templating system with a different template for each mc version reducing the risk of any invalid code being written to the source code

 ### Currently Supported Versions
 1.12.2